Brett Deledio: A star of the club (2010–2012)

 2010 saw Deledio have another solid year as he became a solid defence playmaker for Richmond alongside his captain, Chris Newman, averaging 25.3 disposals.
 Richmond began the 2010 season horribly, losing 10 of their first 11 games, their only win being in round 10 against Port Adelaide.
 The Tigers soon turned their season around, however, going on to win five of their next seven games, with Deledio playing a vital role in these wins.

 Deledio was included in the 40 man All-Australian Squad for the second time in his career.
-He unluckily missed out on selection in the side to Collingwood's Harry O'Brien.
+He missed out on selection in the side to Collingwood's Harry O'Brien.

 Deledio had his most consistent year to date in 2011, playing all 22 games and averaging 26.3 disposals, becoming acknowledged as an elite half back.
 Deledio was once again picked in the 40-man All-Australian squad.

-Despite his fantastic year, Deledio unluckily missed out on an All-Australian side selection.
+Despite his fantastic year, Deledio missed out on an All-Australian side selection.

-On 21 December 2011, at the Club’s Annual General Meeting, Deledio became the youngest life member in Richmond’s history.
+On 21 December 2011, at the club's Annual General Meeting, Deledio became the youngest life member in Richmond's history.
 Deledio qualified for the honour when he reached the 150-game milestone in Round 24, 2011 (at 24 years and 139 days old).

 With his contract set to expire at the end of the 2012 season, Deledio was among the first to be able to explore free agency, with the midfielder being named by Richmond a restricted free agent prior to the 2012 season; however in March 2012, he signed a new five-year deal believed to be worth more than $3 million, keeping him contracted to the Tigers until the end of the 2017 season.

 The 2012 season saw Deledio become one of the AFL's most valuable players, averaging 28 possessions per game.

 In the Dreamtime at the 'G clash against Essendon in Round 8, Deledio starred for the Tigers in the loss, racking up 35 possessions to win the Yiooken Award as the best player on the ground.